Home » Rab Scafell Sky Race 2023 » The Course

 SHORT ROUTE IN FORCE – 14.30 (Styhead Pass First Aid Point)

-[If you do not reach Styhead Pass by the cut off above, you will be short routed back to the finish via an easier route and more direct - marked]
+If you do not reach Styhead Pass by the above cut off time above, you will be short routed back to the finish via an easier and more direct route

 Provisional race route supplied for illustrative purposes only.
 Route amendments and updates may be made at the Race Director’s sole discretion. © Harvey Maps.

-[Please Note: We might use a deviation of the Bad Weather Route to offer the best running in inclement weather conditions]
+[Please Note: A deviation of the Bad Weather Route may be used in situations of inclement weather conditions to offer the best running again at the discretion of the Race Director]